wuddleko/genguard/docs/next-release.md

 # Next release

-`README.md` and `docs/ci.md` already include the text through the `run`, `--json`, and GitHub Action release.
+`README.md` and `docs/ci.md` already include the text through the quiet tail, `--verbose`, and `::group::` release.
 Fold the manual below into both files when this release is cut.